sign-language-assessment-services/backend/README.md

 Do every task defined in the build automation script, i.e. build the application, test and lint the code, and if no error occured, finally run the app.

+## Debug the app

+For running the app in debug mode, you can best integrate it in an IDE and simply run `application.py` in debug mode.
+It requires that the libraries are installed, i. e. `pipenv` is working correctly.
+You can find out [more about debugging FastAPI in the tutorial][10].

 ## Learn more

 - [Python][1] is one of the most loved and wanted programming languages (see https://insights.stackoverflow.com/survey/2019).
   Python tries to be as simple as possible for programmers.
 You can really write wonderful, beautiful code with Python.
 - [FastAPI][2] has an excellent documentation and tries to keep things simple.
 It will also be a pleasure for you to work with FastAPI.
+It is also a modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.

 [1]: https://python.org